oscar-franzen/alona/README.md

 # Input data files
 ## Species
 `alona` works on scRNA-seq data from any organism.
-However, cell type prediction methods only works with human and mouse data.
+However, cell type prediction methods only work with human and mouse data.
 If your organism is not mouse and human, use the flag `--species other` to indicate this.

 ## FASTQ files
 Pre-processing (mapping, read counting, etc) of FASTQ files is not a step included in `alona`, because processing of FASTQ files is usually performed on high performance clusters whereas the analysis can be performed on a laptop or desktop computer.
 We provide a short tutorial on how to preprocess FASTQ files, please [see here](https://github.com/oscar-franzen/alona/tree/master/preprocessing_tutorial).